List of current Indian opposition leaders

 The official opposition in India includes the Leader of the Opposition in Rajya Sabha, the Leader of the Opposition in Lok Sabha and the current opposition leaders in the legislative councils and legislative assemblies of the Indian states and union territories.
 Bhupendra Hooda & Rabri Devi are longest serving.
-Five incumbents belong to the Bharatiya Janata Party and nine to the Indian National Congress, No other party has more than one opposition leader in office.
+Four incumbents belong to the Bharatiya Janata Party and two to the All India Trinamool Congress and eight to the Indian National Congress.
+No other party has more than one opposition leader in office.
 At present seven states's assembly and one state's council is under Vacancy.

 Parliament of India

 This is the list of current opposition leaders in the Parliament of India: